ibm-cloud-docs/vmwaresolutions/services/managing-entrust-kc.md

 To manage the Entrust KeyControl™ service, access the Entrust KeyControl web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust KeyControl console from the vSphere® Web Client.

 ## Accessing the Entrust KeyControl web GUI from the VMware Solutions console
-{: #managinghtkc-accessing-webgui}
+{: #managing-entrust-kc-accessing-webgui}

 To log in to the web GUI of the primary or secondary Entrust KeyControl appliance, use the WebGUI credentials that are found on the Entrust KeyControl service details page.

 ## Accessing the Entrust KeyControl console from the vSphere Web Client
-{: #managinghtkc-accessing-console}
+{: #managing-entrust-kc-accessing-console}

 To access the Entrust KeyControl console from the vSphere Web Client, use the following procedure:
-1. In the vSphere Web Client, find the virtual machines that start with the names **KC1** and **KC2** that have the matching IP address that is found on the Entrust KeyControl service details page.
+1. In the vSphere Web Client, find the virtual machines (VMs) that start with the names **KC1** and **KC2** that have the matching IP address that is found on the Entrust KeyControl service details page.
 2. Right-click **KC1** or **KC2**, and then click **Open Console**.
 3. Log in to the console by using the console credentials that you can find on the Entrust KeyControl service details page.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).

-## Enabling internet access for the Entrust KeyControl virtual machines
+## Enabling internet access for the Entrust KeyControl VMs
-{: #managinghtkc-internet-access}
+{: #managing-entrust-kc-internet-access}

 For Entrust KeyControl 4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
 For VMware vCenter Server® instances that are not private-only, Entrust KeyControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

-These rules enable internet access for the Entrust virtual machines (VMs).
+These rules enable internet access for the Entrust VMs.
 If internet access is not enabled, the license that is applied to your Entrust KeyControl installation will expire after a year.

 For private-only vCenter Server environments, the VMware® NSX Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
 Therefore, the firewall and SNAT rules are not defined.
 As a result, internet connectivity cannot be enabled for private-only instances and Entrust licenses expire annually.
 {: note}

 ### Procedure to find the firewall and SNAT rules defined
-{: #managinghtkc-proc-find-firewall}
+{: #managing-entrust-kc-proc-find-firewall}

 1. Log in to the VMware vSphere® Web Client (FLEX) and find the ESG **mgmt-nsx-edge**.
 2. Click **Home > Networking & Security > NSX Edges**.